jessicacousins/fullstack_vite_webapp/README.md

 ### Key Features:

 - **Add to Cart**: Users can add items to their cart from the shopping page.
-- **View Cart**: Users can view their selected items, adjust quantities, and remove items.
+- **View Cart**: Users can view their selected items, adjust quantities, remove items, and see a running total of their purchase.
 - **Checkout**: Users can securely process payments using Stripe, with real-time integration and error handling.
-- **Data Tracking**: All user transactions, including cart items, total amount, and payment status, are recorded in MongoDB.
+- **Data Tracking**: All user transactions, including cart items, total amount, and payment status, are recorded in MongoDB, allowing for comprehensive tracking and data management.

+This comprehensive shopping flow provides users with a streamlined and personalized e-commerce experience, backed by secure and reliable payment processing through **Stripe** and enhanced by a **recommendation system** that adapts to user interests and cart contents.

 ### Stripe API Integration